Svetasv logo

 Chapter 11 8a In one month I got rid of the three shepherds.

 Playing the role of the non-believing Judahites, Zechariah got rid three shepherds in one month to indicate that when the Judahites rejected Christ by crucifying him, they rejected all three shepherds - God, Christ and the Holy Spirit (Archangel Michael).
 One month or around 30 days represents 30 years, with one day of the prophet's action representing one prophetic year (as in a similarly prophetic action in Ezekiel 4).
-The 30 years is the time Jesus spent among the Judahites - between the year Jesus was called out of Egypt after Herod's death (Hosea 11 1) (c.
-1BC) and the year in which Christ died (30AD).
+The 30 years is the time Jesus spent among the Judahites - from the year Jesus was called out of Egypt after Herod's death (Hosea 11 1) (c.
+1BC) to the year in which Christ died (30AD).

 Chapter 11 8b The flock detested me, and I grew weary of them 9 and said, “I will not be your shepherd.
 Let the dying die, and the perishing perish.
 Let those who are left eat one another’s flesh.”

-Pivot X: The staffs: The Favor staff is broken (11:10-11) (30AD)
+Pivot X: The Favor staff is broken (11:10-11) (70AD)

 Chapter 11 10 Then I took my staff called Favor and broke it, revoking the covenant I had made with all the peoples.